 That said, I went on to work with 'em for the next five years and they were fine.

 I have used many pro level and boutique preamps for VO work over the years, but I seem to keep comming back to the Red-7 as my main VO preamp.
 It always sounds great, the compressor is very good, and even the De-esser/exciter is usefull in may situations.
 It just works well with any voice and mic I have encountered.
 It that wasn't enough, it's also a quite beautiful thing to look at.

-I did loads of stuff on my showreel in various studios through the classic combo (in Europe at least) of Neumann U87
+I did loads of stuff on my showreel in various studios through the classic combo (in Europe at least) of Neumann U87 and a Focusrite Red.

 But to be honest I think anything half-decent with a neutral sound and plenty of clean gain is going to work well on V/O. I'd venture to say that my own current set-up of a Gefell M930 and an Audient ASP-008 can hold its own against the above at half the price, and a number of TV & Radio commercials here are tracked through relatively modest SPL and TC Electronics preamps.

 If I didn't already have the Audient I'd probably be looking at a simple 1 or 2ch clean unit like Grace or Hardy; mind you that SafeSound Tracking Toolbox looks quite sexy for V/O!

 Choice of mic is (obviously) much more subjective than pre-amp on V/O, but even there, given plenty of clean gain, a decent talent should be able to make an SM57 sound passable at a push!